dnegvesky/achilles-doc-test/docs/program-emmc.md

 run bootcmd
 ```

-After changing the variables, you can make them permanent by using the =saveenv= command before restarting the boot process by using the =run bootcmd= comand.
+After changing the variables, you can make them permanent by using the **saveenv** command before restarting the boot process by using the **run bootcmd** command.

 ### Writing Full WIC Image to eMMC
 Once the TFTP server is setup, you can perform a network boot and program the Achilles eMMC by following these steps.
 Some knowledge of connecting to the Achilles SOM usinng terminal emulator software (e.g. PuTTY, Minicom, etc) and use of the Quartus Programmer is assumed for these steps.
 Refer to the Achilles Reference Manual if you need assistance.